 - Provides infrastructure for product decisions

-So how do you know if you have a good architecture?
-That’s a large topic by itself, but we can point out some symptoms of a bad architecture…
+So how do you know if you have good architecture?
+That’s a large topic by itself, but we can point out some symptoms of bad architecture…

 - Architecture that follows documentation structure–system spec’s, sub-system specs, etc. This often happens in highly regulated industries where you are expected to deliver a set of documents with your design.
 This often leads to confusion about what your product is—given you spend so much time on documentation you begin to think the documentation is your product.